gabrielmoris/docker/kubernetes/volumes-and-data/README.md

 ## Persistent Modules

 Are Pod and Node independent and therefore persist.
 In this case the Volume is outside of the Pods and the pods need a volumeclaim to have access to it.

+# .Env

+It is possible to make an environment.yaml file to store the environment to use in the deployment

+afterwards can call both folders in kubectl: `kubectl apply -f environment.yaml -f kubernetes.yaml`